 With no vaccine and no cure available, desperate officials have turned to trying to keep people from gathering together and spreading the disease.
 The measures have resulted in massive disruptions to daily life, including the closures of schools and businesses, and a staggering blow to the world economy.

 For most people, the disease causes only mild or moderate symptoms, such as fever and cough.
 It can cause more severe illness, including pneumonia, for some people, especially older adults and those with existing health problems.
 Most people recover — those with mild illness in about two weeks, while those with more severe illness may take three to six weeks, according to the World Health Organization.

 Material from The Associated Press was used in this report.

-Martin finucane can be reached at firstname.lastname@example.org Travis Andersen can be reached at email@example.com.
-Follow him on Twitter @TAGlobe.
-Tonya Alanez can be reached at firstname.lastname@example.org or 617-929-1579.
-Follow her on Twitter @talanez.
+Martin Finucane can be reached at firstname.lastname@example.org.
+Travis Andersen can be reached at email@example.com.
+Tonya Alanez can be reached at firstname.lastname@example.org.
+Follow her @talanez.
 Liz Kowalczyk can be reached at email@example.com.